philyboysmith/wsrt/content/collections/pages/what-we-do.md

                 content:
                   -
                     type: text
-                    marks:
-                      -
-                        type: bold
-                    text: "We apply a Catchment Based Approach, focussing on partnerships across sectors throughout the whole of the riverscape.\_"
+                    text: "Apply a Catchment Based Approach, focussing on partnerships across sectors throughout the whole of the riverscape.\_"
           -
             type: listItem
             content: